acook/blacklight/CONTRIBUTING.markdown

 ===============================

 Hi, and thanks for your interest in blacklight!
-We (royal wee at this time) look forward to your contributions!
+We (royal we at this time) look forward to your contributions!

 Getting Started
 ---------------